 In any of the following situations, you can reduce the potential for overheating by taking the appropriate action.

-- On the highways Slow down. - In city traffic While stopped, shift the transmission shift lever into NEUTRAL, but do not increase engine idle speed.
+- On the highways slow down. - In city traffic while stopped, place the transmission in NEUTRAL, but do not increase engine idle speed.

 NOTE: There are steps that you can take to slow down an impending overheat condition: